Sewer56/SonicRiders.Index/docs/guides/custom-models.md

     The tooling at the moment in time only targets Windows.
 If you have a demand for alternate OS support, please let us know.
 [Model exporter](https://github.com/Argx2121/Sega_NN_tools) requires triangle stripping dependency with no native Python implementation.
 [Public contributions would be welcome!!]

-!!! todo

-    Packing textures.
-We kinda forgot to add this, but we gotta nap.
-    We'll add it tomorrow 'I Sewer'

 ## Prerequisites